VCs are just tired – TechCrunch

 And so VCs are running ragged around South Park, and increasingly, flying around the world scouring for any alpha wherever they can find it.
 Increasingly, it feels, they aren’t finding it though.

 Firms are doing what they can.
 They are staffing up, trying to hire more raw talent in the hopes of finding that last undiscovered company.
 They scour their own portfolios and probe their founders, trying to find a tip to a deal that their competitor may have missed.
-They host dinner after dinner (sometimes multiple in one night — as I sometimes witness when I get an invitation to all of them as if I can be in more than one place at the same time), again, hoping to find some bit of magic.
+They host dinner after dinner (sometimes multiple in one night — as I sometimes witness when I get an invitation to all of them, as if I can be in more than one place at the same time), again, hoping to find some bit of magic.

 Ironically, the “tired” line was something I used to hear from seed investors, who constantly had to churn through dozens of under-hearted startups to find the gold.
 Now, I’ve heard this language more and more from later-stage VCs, where the Excel spreadsheet drives the valuation more than a relationship with a founder — and everyone can read the gridiron of SaaS metrics.